jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 >The new CRFReporter to be used is available from [crfappar5.unfccc.int](https://crfappar5.unfccc.int/crfapp/).
 The old one can be found from
 >[unfccc.int](https://unfccc.int/crfapp/).

+>[!IMPORTANT]
+>In fall 2024 new CRFReporter will be used.
+It will make XML file format obsolete with its new JSON format
+>and thus this *lukeghg* project will become deprecated too.
+No new major development of *lukeghg* is meaningful.

 >[!WARNING]
 >XML import to CRFReporter: Make sure that you have write access *only and solely* to 4.
 Land Use, Land-Use Change and Forestry (a.k.a LULUCF) and 7.
 KP LULUCF
 >sectors in CRFReporter.
 The bulk xml import in CRFReporter tries to clear all results in all sectors first.
 If you have for example write access